wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - adapter

   Allows you to override the way that redirects and other browser-related functions will be handled by the library.
-Available options:"default" - the library uses the browser api for redirects (this is the default)"cordova" - the library will try to use the InAppBrowser cordova plugin to load keycloak login/registration pages (this is used automatically when the library is working in a cordova ecosystem)"cordova-native" - the library tries to open the login and registration page using the phoneâ€™s system browser using the BrowserTabs cordova plugin.
+Available options:"default" - the library uses the browser api for redirects (this is the default)"cordova" - the library will try to use the InAppBrowser cordova plugin to load keycloak login/registration pages (this is used automatically when the library is working in a cordova ecosystem)"cordova-native" - the library tries to open the login and registration page using the phone¡¯s system browser using the BrowserTabs cordova plugin.
 This requires extra setup for redirecting back to the app (see [Hybrid Apps with Cordova](https://www.keycloak.org/docs/latest/securing_apps/index.html#hybrid-apps-with-cordova)).custom - allows you to implement a custom adapter (only for advanced use cases)

 - responseType

   Response type sent to Keycloak with login requests.
 This is determined based on the flow value used during initialization, but can be overridden by setting this value.

-##### Methods
+##### Methods {#}

-###### init(options)
+###### init(options) {#}

 Called to initialize the adapter.